Photography by Michelle Kilfeather

-In this podcast, the executive director of Blue Bear School of Music shares his life story with us.
+In Part 1, the executive director of Blue Bear School of Music shares his life story with us.
 His first instrument to play was banjo, inspired by his love of folk music.
 But then he discovered rock 'n' roll, and soon after that, he picked up the drums.

 He went to college in Ohio, where he met people and starting playing in bands.
 He came back to California and made his way up to Santa Cruz, playing in various bands along the way.
 Next was Palo Alto, where Steven lived in a garage and continued playing music.

 And then a band here in The City needed a drummer and Steven got the call.
 Those folks he joined up here had already decided to start a music school while they played and worked toward stardom.
 That school ended up being Blue Bear School of Music.
 It was June 1971.

 Then we hear from Tennessee Mowrey, Blue Bear's current Little Bears director.
 Born and raised in San Francisco, Tennessee traces his story back to his parents' meeting.
 Raised in a musical family, he took to playing from a very young.
 But he didn't like lessons.